 Best Picaridin Repellent

-- Made with 20 percent Picaridin.
+- Made with 20% Picaridin.

-- Protects against Zika virus.
+- Protects against the Zika virus.

-- Variety of different sizes.
+- Comes in a variety of sizes.

 - Some users said this product caused them to develop a rash.

-2. ZekPro Mosquito Repellent Bracelet
+Superband Mosquito Repellent Bracelet

 If You Want to Avoid Chemicals